Government of the Order of the Temple of Solomon Constitutional Parliament as a Sovereign Non-Territorial Principality

 He holds a Bachelor of Arts (B.A.) in Foreign Languages (1993) from Union College (terms abroad at University of Rennes France), relevant to translating medieval documents and ancient scrolls.
 He holds a Master of Science (M.S.) in Electrical Engineering (1996) from the Pontifical Academy of Sacred Sciences (externship at Moscow State Technical University), as a systems analyst, for integrating complex systems.

-He was vetted, certified and appointed as a government accredited International Judge for UN level Courts of Justice (2013) specializing in human rights, working on-call as a Presiding Judge, and part-time in Judiciary Administration.
+He was vetted and established as a government accredited International Judge for Courts of Justice worldwide (2013) registered with a national Ministry of Justice, specializing in human rights and cross-border enforcement.

-He is an adjunct Professor of Ancient and Medieval History holding a Doctorate (Ph.D.) in Archaeology and Egyptology (2012) from the Pontifical Academy of History and Culture (externship at Cairo University), and Juris Canonici Doctor (J.C.D.) in Canon Law (2016) from the Crown Institute of Law and Justice (externship at Vatican-Anglican Franciscan Brotherhood).
-As an authoritative academic, he is a leading historian and archaeologist for various Royal Houses and United Nations NGO and IGO institutions, and a Mission Director of Archaeology for cooperating universities.
+He is a Professor of Ancient and Medieval History holding a “Professorship” Doctor of Science (D.Sc.) in Archaeology and Egyptology (2012) from the Pontifical Academy of History and Culture (externship at Cairo University), and Juris Canonici Doctor (J.C.D.) in Canon Law (2016) from the Crown Institute of Law and Justice (externship at Vatican-Anglican Franciscan Brotherhood).
+He is a leading historian and archaeologist for various Royal Houses and inter-governmental institutions, and a Mission Director of Archaeology for cooperating universities.

-Prince Judge Matthew began his career as co-founding Chief of Operations for the Strategic Service for International Security (1994-2009), a private security firm based in Washington DC and London, with supporting offices in New York and Moscow.
-The firm specialized in legal security and protection of critical infrastructure for governmental clients, and providing government caliber resources to private sector industries.
-Experience included providing expert strategic analysis reports, training for national law enforcement agencies, and support for the Judiciary and prosecutors in organized crime and corruption cases.
+Prince Judge Matthew began his career as co-founding Chief of Operations for the Strategic Service for International Security (1994-2009), a multinational private security firm, providing legal security and protection of critical infrastructure for governmental clients, and empowering private sector industries with government caliber resources.
+He provided training for national law enforcement agencies, and support for the Judiciary and prosecutors in organized crime and corruption cases.

 By chivalric, nobiliary and heraldic law under Canon law, all as customary international law, Prince Matthew is officially the 24th Grand Master of the Templar Order, succeeding Jacques de Molay after 700 years of abeyance, thereby becoming the first official Grand Master of the original and fully restored 12th century Knights Templar in the modern era.